-Buildings built to higher energy-efficiency standards provide multiple benefits to those who live within them and to the community-at-large.
-A home built with high insulation levels, air-tight construction, high-quality windows, and more efficient mechanical systems are often preferred.
+Custom Homes are built to higher energy-efficiency standards which provide multiple benefits to its owners.
+A home built with high insulation levels, air-tight construction, high performance windows and patio doors and doors offer the following benefits: